ThelianTech-Studios/CalradiaForge/docs/Architecture/Systems/ModManagement.md

 ## Currently Implemented
 - `ModService` coordinates scans and cache refreshes.
 - `ModScanner` discovers installed modules from the game and Steam Workshop directories.
+- For Steam, scanner inputs are independent resolved game and Workshop roots; split-library discovery is owned by the path-resolution system rather than `ModScanner`.
 - `ModParser` reads `SubModule.xml` metadata.
 - `ModInstaller` runs archive installs as a service-owned background task.
 - `ModExtractor` validates archive entry containment before extraction, handles extraction and mod-root detection, and only cleans app-managed GUID extraction directories.